ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-anchor-hld.md

 If a table record is missing a href value a text span will be rendered rather than a link.

-The column will also take an optional `placeholder` value to use when a record does not define a label.
+The column will also take an optional `placeholder` value to use when a record does not define a label or an href.

 -   _Element name_: `nimble-table-column-anchor`
 -   _Attributes/properties_: